These stars are belting it out for cause.

-To get viewers in the giving mood, the celebrities comically sang about all of their Hollywood luxuries, but insisted, "If we don't help people with AIDS, we're going to Hell."
+To get viewers in the giving mood, the celebrities humorously sang about all of their Hollywood luxuries, but insisted, "If we don't help people with AIDS, we're going to Hell."

 In order to continue raising money in collaboration with the U2 frontman's 11-year-old product-driven organization, (RED), which partners with brands to raise money for the Global Fund to fight AIDS, Tuberculosis and Malaria and to support HIV/AIDS grants in Ghana, Kenya, Lesotho, Rwanda, South Africa, Swaziland, Tanzania and Zambia.